Physical description and related species

 Diet and feeding

-Chinstrap penguins feed mainly on krill and fish and are considered near-shore feeders, feeding close to their breeding colonies.
-They catch prey by pursuit-diving using their flippers to ‘fly’ through the water.
+Chinstrap penguins feed mainly on krill and fish.
+They are considered near-shore feeders, feeding close to their breeding colonies.
+They catch prey by pursuit-diving, using their flippers to ‘fly’ through the water.

-Chinstrap penguins on land often toboggan – lying on their stomachs, propelling themselves by their feet, and using their flippers.
-They climb using all 4 limbs and are able to jump large distances to reach footholds.
+Chinstrap penguins often toboggan on land – lying on their stomachs, propelling themselves by their feet, and using their flippers.
+They climb using all four limbs and are able to jump large distances to reach footholds.

 In March through to early May, these penguins leave their colonies and move north of the pack ice for the winter.

-Leopard seals are the main predator at sea, while predators on land are sheathbills and skuas who take chicks and eggs.
+Leopard seals are the chinstrap’s main predator at sea.
+On land, sheathbills, skuas and southern giant petrels take chicks and eggs.